josh-perry/peachy/README.md

 See main.lua for further examples.

 # Documentation
-Docs are written in [LDoc](https://github.com/stevedonovan/LDoc/) in [peachy.lua](peachy.lua).
-The docs themselves are in the `docs` folder in this repository and are hosted on GitHub pages [here](https://josh-perry.github.io/peachy/).
+[Documentation is hosted on GitHub pages](https://josh-perry.github.io/peachy/) from the `docs` folder in this repository.

+They're written in [LDoc](https://github.com/stevedonovan/LDoc/) in [peachy.lua](peachy.lua) if you want to make a change to them.

 ## Building
 If you want to build the documentation yourself for whatever reason then: